 The Southwest Michigan Children's Trauma Assessment Center (CTAC) offers individual and group trainings and group presentations on childhood trauma and trauma-informed interventions.
 CTAC staff has trained over 85,000 professionals and community members on trauma related topics.
 This also includes coaching and consulting teams within the state of Michigan and nationally in developing their own trauma assessment centers.

-For more details on how to schedule a CTAC training, including training fees, please call or email Kimberly Whittaker.
+For more details on how to schedule a CTAC training, including training fees, please call or email Donna Anson.
 You can also complete a training request form online by clicking on the button below.

 Trauma 101 training

 This training helps staff, families and communities better understand the impact of trauma on the brain.
 This training can be tailored to meet the specific interests of various audiences (child welfare workers, mental health providers, school staff, medical personnel, court workers, residential staff, caregivers, etc.).

 Trauma screening tools